 In this activity, you are going to take a closer look at how the weather report is delivered in your area.
 You will keep a record to see how accurate the weather report is.
 At the same time, you will observe how the report is presented so you can produce a weather show for your class.
 In the process, you will become better acquainted with weather terminology and learn how the latest weather forecasting technology works.

-Accurate: Exactly factual; errorless.
+accurate: Exactly factual; errorless.

-Doppler radar: Radar that uses the Doppler effect to measure velocity of approaching weather.
+doppler radar: Radar that uses the Doppler effect to measure velocity of approaching weather.

-Forecast: To estimate or calculate in advance, especially to predict (weather conditions) by analysis of meteorological data.
+forecast: To estimate or calculate in advance, especially to predict (weather conditions) by analysis of meteorological data.

-Front: Meteorology.
+front: Meteorology.
 The interface between air masses of different temperatures or densities.

-Satellite imagery: Pictures taken by photographic equipment mounted on satellites.
+satellite imagery: Pictures taken by photographic equipment mounted on satellites.

-Weathercast: A broadcast of weather conditions.
+weathercast: A broadcast of weather conditions.

 During this activity, students gauge the accuracy of local weather reports for themselves, and at the same time observe the local weather presenter.
 The goal is to present their own weather report for the class.
-In the process, students become more familiar with weather terminology (see the Air Pollution unit, Lesson 4, Take Their Word for It! literacy activity), learn about how weather forecasting technology works, and develop presentation skills.
+In the process, students become more familiar with weather terminology (see the Air Pollution unit, Lesson 4, Word Origins & Metaphors: Take Their Word for It! literacy activity), learn about how weather forecasting technology works, and develop presentation skills.

 If possible, videotape one or more evening weathercasts (4-6PM) and view in class, discussing how the weather is presented.
 Help the students identify the segments of the broadcast, noting the use of maps and symbols (see Figure 1).
 Discuss the meaning of weather symbols and basic terminology used by the meteorologist.
 Critique the style of presentation.
 The objective is to prepare the students to produce their own weathercast.